"Oh shit" I hear myself say.

 - In the last episode of Teenage Mutant Ninja Turtles (2003) Foot Clan leader Karai wears a kimono to April and Casey's wedding ceremony.

-- Geisha are more or less the embodiment of type A. Not do they only master the proper kimono wearing posture and carriage to be always elegant, they also wear certain items (like red underkimono) and such fashions (such as lower-and-looser-than-strictly-proper obi) to specifically tantalize.
+- Geisha.
+Not do they only master the proper kimono wearing posture and carriage to be always elegant, they also wear certain items (like red underkimono) and such fashions (such as lower-and-looser-than-strictly-proper obi) to specifically tantalize.
 As the style they wear is obsolete, also counts as Gorgeous Period Dress.

 - Some hostess bars have a few girls wearing kimono to cater to the fancy of men who like this kind of thing.

 - There have been some Miss World contestants from Japan wearing heavily B2 type costumes on the "national" round.
 Opinion varies on whether those costumes are an exciting and sexy approach to the kimono or a complete disgrace.